hritvikgupta/hritvikgupta/README.md

 ## Who am I?

 * **Name**: Hritvik Gupta
-* **Education**: Pursuing a Master's in Computer Engineering at the University of California, Riverside, graduating December 2023.
 * **Programming Skills**: Proficient in Python, JavaScript, Java, and C++.
 * **Machine Learning Expertise**: Strong proficiency in ML frameworks like TensorFlow and PyTorch; knowledgeable in ML libraries such as scikit-learn and NLTK.
-* **Research Experience**: Conducted a year-long research project at IIT Roorkee, India, focusing on the classification of brain signals under stress.
+* **Research Experience**: Built social media chatbots, Conducted LLM research with Transformer algorithms, improving text coherence, achieving 30% enhanced accuracy at University of california, riverside and Conducted a year-long research project at IIT Roorkee, India, focusing on the classification of brain signals under stress.
-* **Publication**: Co-authored a paper in the IEEE Journal as part of the research at IIT Roorkee.
+* **Publication**: Co-authored a paper in the IEEE Journal as part of the research at IIT Roorkee, 2 Other publications in NLP.
 * **Project Highlights**:
-  * Specialized in Natural Language Processing and Deep Neural Networks.
+  * Specialized in MLOps, Mlfow, AWS, GCP, Natural Language Processing and Deep Neural Networks.
   * Recent project at UC Riverside on ensemble neural networks using T5 and LDA for text summarization, leading to a research paper.
 * **Additional Publications**: Authored several papers in IEEE, primarily on NLP and NLU with a focus on text summarization.
 ## Education
-- 🎓 I am pursuing my Master's in Computer Engineering from University Of California, Riverside : GPA 3.7 | expected graduation: December 2023.
+- 🎓 I have finished my master's in Computer Engineering from University Of California, Riverside : GPA 3.7 | graduated: December 2023.

 - 🎓 I have finished my Bachelor of Technology in Computer Science and Engineering from GITS Udaipur, India : GPA 3.9 | graduated: May 2022.

 ## Current Focus
-- 🔭 I’m currently working on BootStrap Startup **AI Advisor Application**
+- 🔭 I’m currently working on BootStrap Startup **Health TECH AI**
-- 🌱 I’m currently learning **AZURE Next.js and PostgreSQL**
+- 🌱 I’m currently learning **Kubernetes, Yaml**
 - 👯 I’m looking to collaborate on **Open Source Projects in NLP and React**
-- 🤝 I’m available to help with **React.js, TypeScript**
 - 💬 Ask me about **NLP Machine Learning Statistics React.js, Redux, Node.js, Express.js**
 - 📫 How to reach me: **hritvik7654@gmail.com**
-- 📄 You can check my [Resume here](https://drive.google.com/file/d/1u8Ie3a5n6IaR3K2b1v4rHSy1dWZicxUT/view?usp=sharing)
+- 📄 You can check my [Resume here](https://raw.githubusercontent.com/hritvikgupta/Hritvik-LLM-Repo/main/hritvikresumefeb2024.pdf)